 Disney+, on the other hand, offers 4K Ultra HD with HDR on a bunch of content – including some older movies, like the original Star Wars trilogy.
 Its HDR support includes Dolby Vision on newer productions, and it also offers Dolby Atmos audio on selected programming.
 Unlike Netflix, you won’t pay extra for the higher quality sound or visuals, either.

 Finally, Hulu gives users two simultaneous streams (although Hulu + Live TV subscribers can upgrade to an unlimited screen option), while Disney+ supports four.

 Ultimately, your watching habits and preferences are going to decide this one.
-If your movie consumption consists mostly of Star Wars and Marvel blockbusters, if you’re a die-hard Disney fan, if you’re nostalgic for old ’90s cartoons and Disney Channel original series, or if video and sound quality are extremely important to you, Disney+ should be your number one choice.
+If your movie consumption consists mostly of Star Wars and Marvel blockbusters, if you’re a die-hard Disney fan, if you’re nostalgic for old ’90s cartoons and Disney Channel original series or video and sound quality are critical to you, Disney+ should be your number one choice.

 On the other hand, if engaging in “peak TV” is how you spend your time, Hulu is the way to go.
 It’s a great service for keeping tabs on what’s airing on network and cable channels, it has some of the most buzzed-about original series on the market, and the HBO and Hulu + Live TV add-ons are nice options to have.

 As we said before, the best option is to subscribe to both.
 That $13 per month Disney+, Hulu, and ESPN+ bundle is a great deal, even if you will have to sit through some advertisements.

 - How does Hulu work?
 Pricing, plans, channels, and how to get it

 - Sling TV vs. Hulu

 - The best live TV streaming services: Hulu, Sling TV, YouTube TV, and more